 In the third series of strength and re balancing with Master Trainer Elaine Huba, we talk about Glute Strength and Activation.
 Elaine will discuss the following elements which relate to glute strength and activation:

-Malissa Lundgren, Ultimate Canada’s 2011 Female Athlete of the Year and one of the captains of the Capitals, a women’s ultimate team from Toronto/Ottawa Ontario, Canada, talks about the unintended consequences of playing in USA Ultimate’s Triple Crown Tour in 2013 because they are talking about offering prize money to the winning teams.
+Malissa Lundgren, Ultimate Canada’s 2011 Female Athlete of the Year and one of the captains of the Capitals, a women’s ultimate team from Toronto/Ottawa Ontario, Canada, talks about her secret about maintaining her good phsical and mental focus, its by taking massages to make her own body and soul ready for anything, just Sign Up here to know more about making your life and soul feel good.
+She also talks about the unintended consequences of playing in USA Ultimate’s Triple Crown Tour in 2013 because they are talking about offering prize money to the winning teams.

 RISE Up Ultimate, a new venture by Elliot Trotter of Skyd Magazine along with Mario O’Brien and Andy Lovseth, is releasing the first episode of their first season today.
 I was lucky enough to get a sneak peek at the video and share with my fans what it’s all about.

 If you go to their website, http://riseupultimate.com, their mission states that they hope to improve the level of play of Ultimate teams and players through the creation of engaging instructional video resources created by experts.